Multithreading

 • simulates a long processing time (parsing and executing the request)

-• writes a response to the queue using mg_queue_printf()
+• writes a response using mg_wakeup()

 Browse latest code